-Corporate Performance Corporate performance for the Program period will be based on the attainment of Company targets as defined for the specific fiscal year.
-Targets are approved and recommended by the CEO and the Compensation Committee to the Company's Board of Directors (the "Board") for final approval.
+Corporate Performance Corporate performance for the Program period will be based on the attainment of Company targets as defined for the specific fiscal year: Targets are approved and recommended by the CEO and the Compensation Committee to the Company's Board of Directors (the "Board") for final approval.
 Attainment measurements and targets are maintained by Finance.

+Business Division

-Business Division or Function Performance Business Division or Function performance for the Program period will be based on the attainment of Business Division or Function goals.
+Business Division or Function performance for the Program period will be or Function based on the attainment of Business Division or Function goals.
 Goals are approved and recommended by the CEO and the Compensation Committee to the Board for final approval.
 Attainment measurements and targets are maintained by Finance.
 The Division or Function metrics used to calculate an eligible employee's payout will be the metrics the Division or Function in which the eligible employee is employed, as of record, on the last day of the fiscal year.
-Program Award Determination The Program award payout ("Program Award") for each participant will be determined as follows.